Lawyer Raymond Nesbitt explains what a Spanish NIE number is, who needs it and how to get one.

 No, it doesn´t.
 All it is really is just an admin number to identify you before the Spanish Tax Office.
 It does not preclude your tax status.

 Both of you need one.
 Any owner or joint owner of a property needs to apply for a NIE number.
 This will also include your children should they also become joint owners with yourself and your wife.

-I take the opportunity to introduce a shameless commercial plug and advise that our law firm offers significant discounts when you apply through us for two or more NIE numbers.
+I take the opportunity to introduce a shameless commercial plug and advise that our law firm offers significant discounts when you apply through us for NIE numbers in bulk orders (three or more).

 Yes.
 One of the roles of a Spanish Notary is to ensure all taxes are paid to the Tax Office.
 It stands to reason that if you don’t have a NIE number you cannot pay the associated taxes of a purchase.
 In other words, to buy or sell property in Spain it is mandatory by law to have a NIE number (if you are a foreigner) at completion so you can pay the appropriate taxes.
 A Notary will check if a buyer has a NIE number and will refuse to witness the signing if he lacks one.

 Rather than wrong, I would say this advice you have read on internet is out-of-date.
 Please excuse me digressing for a bit.